 Once the QIF file is loaded, review transactions, check the Dates are correct, Amounts are correct, Payee, Memo, Check number.
 Before converting to QBO file review the Output settings.

 Set INTU.BID to match your bank label.
 Make sure, that the bank label you have chosen allows the Account Type, you are converting for.
 Some banks allow all Account Types, some allow Bank accounts, some allow only Credit Cards.
 If your bank is not listed or not allowed, you can keep default value '3000', which allows all Account Types and this bank label is for "Wells Fargo".

-Before converting to QBO file, check the Account Type.
-Set the Account ID if you convert for multiple accounts.
+Check the Account Type, set the Account ID if you convert for multiple accounts.
 Make sure to use different Account ID for different accounts.

 You can change the Currency.
 For QuickBooks, it has to be US Dollars.
 And if your accounting software imports QBO files and allow different currency, you can set it here.
 You can set End balance, you can set Bank ID, you can set Branch ID, you can live all this empty for QuickBooks.